Time-Barred Debts: When Creditors and Collectors Can't Sue You for Unpaid Debts

 Mortgage Foreclosure

-The time period within which a mortgage lender can foreclose on your home might be different than the period for other written contracts.
+The period within which a mortgage lender can foreclose on your home might be different than the period for other written contracts.

 Finding the Applicable Statute of Limitations